keymanapp/keyman/windows/src/README.md

 To include UserDefines.mak in the build, use the command line parameter `-DUSERDEFINES`.
 You can also set an environment variable `USERDEFINES=1` to get the same result.

-### KEYMAN_CEF4DELPHI_ROOT - Chromium Embedded Framework in Keyman Developer
+### KEYMAN_CEF4DELPHI_ROOT - Chromium Embedded Framework

-Keyman Developer uses Chromium Embedded Framework.
+Keyman and Keyman Developer use Chromium Embedded Framework.
 The source repo is at https://github.com/keymanapp/CEF4Delphi.
 In order to build the installers, we need to source the binary files from the https://github.com/keymanapp/CEF4Delphi_binary repo.
 The `KEYMAN_CEF4DELPHI_ROOT` environment variable should be set to the root of this repo on your local machine.

-Keyman Desktop does not currently depend on this component.

 ### Crash Reporting